What are your challenges of solo travel?

 Traveling alone is never what people think it’s like.
 The benefits far outweigh the cons and you’ll find loneliness is not an incurable disease which you’ll be cursed with.
-People think that with solo travel you’ll not have people to share special moments with.
+People think that with solo travel you’ll not make friends to share special moments with or you’ll be eating alone.
 When you put yourself out there, you have an entire hostel with travelers to choose from!
 I’ve even shared transportation and tours with travelers I met in transit like the bus or van to a destination.

 The things that people think will be challenging about solo travel aren’t as challenging as the things people never think of.
 I’m going to let you in on what I think are.